scalent-io/golang-topics/README.md

-# Go For Loop Examples
+# For loop in golang Examples

 This repository contains examples and explanations of the `for` loop in Go.
 You can use these examples to understand the different ways to use `for` loops in your Go programs.